5 Days in Istanbul: A First-Time Visitor’s Itinerary Made Easy

 While we might deem the Topkapi Palace a historical marvel today, by the 1800s, the Ottoman sultans were beginning to think their traditional residence was a bit old-fashioned.
 As a result, several new palaces were built in the European style along the Bosporus, none larger and more elaborate than Dolmabahce.

-Requiring 13 years to complete, the building’s extensive use of gold and crystal was so costly; it contributed to the Ottoman state defaulting on its debts.
+Requiring 13 years to complete, the building’s extensive use of gold and crystal was so costly that it contributed to the Ottoman state defaulting on its debts.

 Beylerbeyi Palace

-Built along a similar model to Dolmabahce but on a smaller scale, the Beylerbeyi Palace provides an idea of the kind of opulence the 19th-century sultans were obsessed with – but with way fewer visitors.
+Built along a similar model to Dolmabahce but on a smaller scale, the Beylerbeyi Palace offers a sense of the kind of opulence the 19th-century sultans were obsessed with – but with way fewer visitors.
 This is the palace to visit for a quieter, more relaxed royal retreat.

 Bosporus Cruise